LIBERTYPhoto Series

 Blue Tides, 2022

-Growing up in Sana’a, Yemen, I remember my mother would always remind us that education wasn’t only what we read, but what we saw, touched, tasted, and smelled.
-She taught us that in order to be well-rounded we needed to be grounded in the cultures of our community, and to know and appreciate the stories we heard and told.
-I loved to ask questions and to share my impressions and thoughts.
-As we traveled and moved to different parts of the world, however, I discovered that in some places I was ignored and made to feel unwelcome, hushed, unheard as if what I saw didn’t matter.
-But it was different in Asia, whether at home in Sana’a, or traveling to Mumbai, Lahore, Hong Kong or Bangkok, I felt accepted, integrated, and seen.
-The perception of the world through my young eyes was understood to be essential, reminding elders of the cyclical nature of their existence.
-Children rekindle the wonder, curiosity, and amazement of discovering the world for the first time.
+Growing up in Sana’a, Yemen, my mother often reminded us that education was not limited to what we read, but extended to what we saw, touched, tasted, and smelled.
+She taught us that to be well rounded, we needed to be grounded in the cultures of our community, attuned to the stories we heard and those we told.
+I loved to ask questions and to share my impressions.
+Yet, as we traveled and eventually moved to different parts of the world, I learned that in some places I was ignored—made to feel unwelcome, hushed, unheard, as though what I saw did not matter.